trentm/nodedoc/doc/api8/child_process.markdown

 `child_process` module.

 It is possible to stream data through a child's `stdin`, `stdout`, and `stderr` in a fully non-blocking way.
+(Note that some programs use line-buffered I/O internally.
+That doesn't affect node.js but it means data you send to the child process is not immediately consumed.)

 To create a child process use `require('child_process').spawn()` or `require('child_process').fork()`.
 The semantics of each are slightly